neperfepx/neper/doc/neper_t.rst

     - :data:`file(<file_name>)`: values to load from a :ref:`position_file` or a :ref:`tess_file` (only the seed coordinates are considered);
     - :data:`msfile(<file_name>)`: values to load from a :ref:`multiscale cell file <multiscale_cell_file>`).

-    The default depends on the value of option :option:`-morpho`: for :data:`voronoi`, it is :data:`random`, for a cell-size statistical distribution, it is :data:`none`, and for cell-based coordinate values (including :data:`-morpho tesr`), it is :data:`centroid`.
+    The default depends on the value of option :option:`-morpho`: for :data:`voronoi`, it is :data:`random`, for a cell-size statistical distribution, it is :data:`none`, and for cell-based coordinate values (including :option:`-morpho` :data:`tesr`), it is :data:`centroid`.

   - :data:`<weight_definition>` can be: